rezkonline/laravel-lang-import-export/README.md

 ![Laravel-Lang-Import-Export v6](https://raw.githubusercontent.com/AidasK/laravel-lang-import-export/master/logo.png)

-Laravel-Lang-Import-Export Refactored
+Laravel-Lang-Import-Export **(Refactored)**
 ==========================

 This package provides artisan commands to import and export language files from and to CSV.
 This can be used to send translations to agencies that normally work with Excel-like files.
 In practice, CSV format is supper easy to work with for any translator in Fiverr or for any other freelancer.
-Personally, I have tried every other format such as *php, yaml, docx, pod, txt* and all of them has too complex syntax and requires custom software to work with (Not to mention all those problems with file encodings).
-CSV solves it all.
+Personally, I have tried every other format such as **php, yaml, docx, pod, txt** and all of them has too complex syntax and requires custom software to work with (Not to mention all those problems with file encodings).
+CSV solves it all!

 # How It Works?